gprMax/gprMax/docs/source/examples_simple_2D.rst

     python -m tools.plot_Ascan user_models/cylinder_Ascan_2D.out

 :numref:`cylinder_Ascan_results` shows the time history of the electric and magnetic field components and currents at the receiver location.
 The :math:`E_z` field component can be converted to voltage which represents the A-scan (trace).
 The initial part of the signal (<1.5 ns) represents the direct wave from transmitter to receiver.
-Then comes the reflected wavelet from the metal cylinder.
+Then comes the reflected wavelet (~1.8-2.6 ns), which has opposite polarity, from the metal cylinder.

 .. _cylinder_Ascan_results:

 .. figure:: images/cylinder_Ascan_results.png
     :width: 600px

-    Field outputs from a model of a metal cylinder buried in a dielectric half-space.
+    Electric and magnetic field components and currents outputs from a model of a metal cylinder buried in a dielectric half-space.

 B-scan from a metal cylinder